Ken Anderson (wrestler): Early life

 Kenneth Anthony Anderson was born on March 6, 1976, in Wisconsin Rapids, Wisconsin.
 Anderson graduated from Washington High School in Two Rivers.
 During his time there, he excelled at swimming and track and field.
 He also announced school basketball games and did a radio assignment in his Mass Media class.
 When doing this, a friend suggested to Anderson to repeat the surnames to make it funnier.
 That element was eventually used again in his wrestling character when encouraged by Paul Heyman.
 Before beginning his wrestling career, Anderson worked as a security officer at Point Beach Nuclear Power Plant and a personal trainer.
 He also served in the United States Army.
 His father died on April 13, 2006, from cancer.

 Professional wrestling career

 Early career (1999–2005)

 Anderson, under the ring name "Two Rivers Jack", made his debut on September 11, 1999, at a North American Wrestling Federation event in Whitewater, Wisconsin, losing to Golga.
 He wrestled just twenty-one matches before appearing for the World Wrestling Federation on Jakked in 2001, where he lost to Essa Rios.
-He occasionally worked as enhancement talent for WWF when shows ran in Wisconsin.
+He occasionally worked as enhancement talent for WWF/WWE from 2001 to 2004 when shows ran in Wisconsin.
 Anderson also made an appearance on NWA: Total Nonstop Action's secondary television program, Xplosion.
 The owner of the promotion, Jeff Jarrett, approached him for a contract but communications broke down.